edemaine/svgtiler/README.md

 The command-line arguments consist mostly of mapping and/or drawing files.
 The files and other arguments are processed *in order*, so for example a drawing can use all mapping files specified *before* it on the command line.
+In the same symbol is defined by multiple mapping files, later mappings take precedence (overwriting previous mappings).

 Here is the output of `svgtiler --help`: